MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone-data-products.md

 ---
-title: Azure enterprise-scale for analytics and AI data products
+title: Enterprise-scale for analytics and AI data products in Azure
-description: Learn about Azure enterprise-scale for analytics and AI data products
+description: Learn about enterprise-scale for analytics and AI data products in Azure.
 author: mboswell
 ms.author: mboswell
 ms.date: 06/08/2021